Welcome to the blog for the module Music in the Holocaust (MUS3179).

-If you have enrolled for one of these modules for 2015/16, this site will form one of the resources available to you.
+If you have enrolled for this module for 2017/18, this site will form one of the key resources available to you.
 Other resources include materials on blackboard, the module handbook and the zamlung fun yidishe texte.

-- The modules are suitable for anyone at stage 2, 3 or 4 of their undergraduate programme (pre finalists take MUS2079, finalists take MUS3179), regardless of their prior familiarity with this topic, and regardless of which programme they are taking.
+- The module is suitable for anyone at stage 3 or 4 of their undergraduate programme, regardless of their prior familiarity with this topic, and regardless of which programme they are taking

 - The essay gives students the opportunity to explore a topic on their own